Construction SWMS Templates - Free Australian Safety Documentation Templates

 Structural & Height-Related Work

 Construction work involving structures over 2 meters, scaffolding installation, concrete work using precast panels, and steel erection.
-These activities account for 43% of construction fatalities and require comprehensive fall protection measures, emergency procedures, and specialized equipment protocols.
+These activities account for a significant proportion of construction fatalities and require comprehensive fall protection measures, emergency procedures, and specialized equipment protocols.

 Excavation & Underground Work